What is an orbital bone, and what happens when an orbital bone breaks?

 How is an orbital bone injury treated?

-If an orbital bone or the area around it is injured, it should be checked by an ophthalmologist as soon as possible for signs of a fracture or break.
-Evaluating an orbital bone typically involves tests such as a CT scan, X-rays and other imaging.
+If an orbital bone or the area around it is injured, it should be checked by a doctor as soon as possible for signs of a fracture or break.
+Evaluating injuries to the orbital bones typically involves tests such as a CT scan, X-rays and other imaging.

-Many cases do not require surgery for treatment, and the eye is able to heal on its own with the help of antibiotics, decongestants and ice packs to reduce swelling.
-Severe orbital bone fractures that impact the movement of the eye (or that cause the eyeball to be repositioned) are more likely to require surgery.
+While many cases may not require surgery for treatment, a doctor will make the determination.
+They may recommend antibiotics, decongestants and ice packs to reduce swelling before deciding the next steps in your care.
+If there are severe orbital bone fractures that impact the movement of the eye (or that cause the eye to be repositioned), a doctor will make the decision to potentially perform surgery.

 The bruising and swelling caused by an orbital fracture usually heals within seven to 10 days, while the fracture itself takes longer to heal completely — the exact time frame depends on the level of impact and severity of the injury.